-Another essential factor could be pointed in the cell preparation procedure.
-The necessity of CSC expansion prior to injection essentially precludes the autologous implantation at the acute stage, and this is generally considered as a major drawback of somatic stem cell treatments.
+Another essential factor can be pointed out in the cell preparation procedure.
+The necessity of CSC cultivation prior to injection basically excludes the autologous implantation at the acute stage, and this is generally considered to be a major drawback of somatic stem cell treatments.
 This inevitable culturing step, however, may hold an advantageous aspect as well.
-Because highly proliferative “juvenile” cells grow faster than “senile” ones on the dish, this maneuver practically functions as a natural selection process.
-Conversely, when harvested cells are used directly to treat an acute illness, the cell population may be heterogeneous by nature within the patients as well as among the preparations for various patients.
-Needless to say, it is unlikely that the longer culturing period gives the better outcome; there should be a certain threshold.
-Accordingly, we have to characterize CSCs better, in order to pick up the right timing and method of the cell preparation step.
+Because rapidly multiplying “juvenile” cells grow faster than “senile” ones on the dish, this maneuver practically functions as a natural selection process.
+Conversely, when cells harvested from a body are used directly to treat an acute illness, the cell population may be heterogeneous by nature within the patients as well as among the preparations for various patients.
+Needless to say, it is unlikely that a longer culturing period gives a better outcome; there should be a certain threshold.
+Accordingly, CSCs should be characterized better, in order to pick the right timing and method for the cell preparation step.

 PERSPECTIVE

-A recent research indicated that tiny pieces of the failing heart, ~5 mg in weight, are sufficient for CSC preparation[24].
-Moreover, we lately succeeded in culturing CSCs from small surgical specimens kept frozen for longer than a year.
-The isolated cells possessed properties comparable to that of those derived from fresh tissues (unpublished observation).
-This is clinically relevant and important, in light of the potential repetitive treatment of a single patient and/or applications for adult congenital heart diseases.
-We have to investigate further to see whether such repeated CSC injections and applications for pediatric patients are safe and effective as expected.
+The clinical applications of resident CSCs began only five years ago.
+Due to the limited number of subjects and the relatively short observational period, we still do not yet know whether this therapy will improve hard endpoints such as the survival of patients.
+Also, the treatment was mainly applied to patients who required cardiac surgery.
+However, a recent research indicated that tiny pieces of the failing heart, ~5 mg in weight, are sufficient for CSC preparation[24].
+Moreover, our group has lately succeeded in culturing CSCs from small surgical specimens kept frozen for longer than a year; the isolated cells possessed properties comparable to that of those derived from fresh tissues (unpublished observation).
+This is clinically relevant and important, in light of the potential repetitive treatment of a single patient and/or applications to adult congenital heart diseases.
+We have to investigate further to see whether such repeated CSC injections and its usage for pediatric patients are safe and effective as expected.
 This endeavor will be able to salvage a large number of patients who do not have adequate therapeutic options at the present time.

 References